Mak-Sim/Mak-Sim/README.md

 - 👋 Hello, my name is Maxim Vashkevich
-- 👀 I’m interested in audio signal processing, image processing and machine learning
+- 👀 I’m interested in audio/image signal processing and machine/deep learning
-- 💞️ I’m looking to collaborate on project on ALS voice detection (mobile app)
 - 📫 How to reach me: vashkevich.m@gmail.com

 <!---